react-native-image-picker/react-native-image-picker/.github/ISSUE_TEMPLATE/vnext_bug.md

-* Please read the following carefully before opening a new issue.
-Your issue may be closed if it does not provide the information required by this template.

---- Delete everything above this line ---
+---
+name: VNext bug report
+about: Bug reports related to vnext
+title: ''
+labels: vnext
+assignees: ''
+---

 ### Description

-Explain what you did, what you expected to happen, and what actually happens.
+Explain the bug in as much detail as possible

 ### How to repeat issue and example

-Your explanation here and source code or link
+* step to reproduce the issue
+* ...

 ### Solution

 What needs to be done to address this issue?
-Ideally, provide a pull request with a fix.

 ### Additional Information

+* Image Picker version: [FILL THIS OUT: Be specific, filling out "latest" here is not enough.]
 * React Native version: [FILL THIS OUT: Be specific, filling out "latest" here is not enough.]
 * Platform: [FILL THIS OUT: iOS, Android, or both?]
 * Development Operating System: [FILL THIS OUT: Are you developing on MacOS, Linux, or Windows?]